About Us

 Building beautiful water fountains is our priority

-The goal of Fountain Metalworks is to provide not only a great selection of relaxing water features for your home, office, and garden, but we’re also a company with the expertise and knowledge to help you create the atmosphere you want.
+Fountain Metalworks provides a great selection of relaxing water features for your home, office, and garden.
 We fabricate every water feature in our shop in Tucson, Arizona.
-And while we do a fair amount of custom water feature projects in Arizona, we ship our water features all over the USA.
+We do a fair amount of custom water feature projects in Arizona, we ship our water features all over the USA.
 And if your water fountain is too big to ship, we will deliver it ourselves.

-And because we enjoy creating custom water fountains, if you have an idea of your own or would like us to design something specific for your home or office, we are always excited to create one-of-a-kind site-specific water fountains.
+Because we enjoy creating custom water fountains, if you have an idea of your own, we are always excited to create one-of-a-kind site-specific water fountains.
 Just reach out and let’s talk about your custom water feature idea.

 info@fountainmetalworks.com